 They say if you love something, let it go.
 If it comes back to you, then it’s yours.

-Bees don’t care at all for that saying.
+Honey bees don’t care at all for that saying.

 If you love them, keep them healthy, give them their space, and protect them from their enemies.

-If they leave, they won’t come back.
+If the bees absconded, they wouldn’t come back.

-The good news is, you can try again with a new colony, but the rules will remain the same.
+The good news is you can try again with a new colony, but the rules will remain the same.

-Today I had a colony abscond and turn around to return to the hive.
+1. Today I had a colony abscond and turn around to return to the hive.
 This is a colony with a three year old, very productive queen.
 Not tested yet this year for varroa but in past have found zero or one mite with powder sugar roll.
 I found the queen on the ground in front of the hive…apparently she couldn’t fly and presumably that is why the colony returned.
 So, sometimes they do return.
 My concern is that thet will leave again when the heavy construction next to my bee yard cranks up again tomorrow.
 Is the construction enough to cause a colony to leave?